How to Create a Startup Costs Worksheet

 Set up the Startup-Costs Statement in a Financial Software Application

-To create your startup costs worksheet, you will first need to format a page spreadsheet application like Excel.
+To create your startup costs worksheet, you will first need to format a worksheet in a spreadsheet application like Microsoft Excel.

-You will need to create a worksheet (page) in your spreadsheet software for all startup costs.
-Put items down the left side and costs to the right.
-Total costs for each section: facilities, equipment, supplies and advertising, and miscellaneous.
-Then create a grand total of costs for all sections.
-This is the amount you will need for startup.
+Create a worksheet (page) in your spreadsheet software that lists out all of your startup costs.
+Put items down the left side and add costs in the column to the right.
+Organize and total up costs for each of these sections: Facilities, equipment, supplies and advertising, and miscellaneous.
+Add other relevant categories as well, such as labor or headcount.
+Create a grand total that sums up the costs for all sections.
+This will reveal the amount you will need for your startup.

-Be as detailed as possible, and count everything, to get a better picture of what you will need.
-Don't forget wastebaskets, decorations, any items you hand out to let people know about your business.
-The more detailed you make this worksheet, the closer you will come to a true picture of your startup needs.
+Be as detailed as possible and include everything to get a better picture of what you will need.
+Don't forget wastebaskets, decorations, and any promotional items you hand out to let people know about your business.
+The more detailed you make your worksheet, the closer you will come to a true picture of your startup needs.

 - Lease security deposit

 Most commercial leases require an initial security deposit equal to one month or more in rent.

 - Other Deposits